crusaider/node-red-contrib-leakbot/README.md

 The id of the device needs to be provided.
 This can be found by using the List Leakbot Devices node.
 In the output of that node there will be a array of objects containing the devices.
 Each object will have a id property.
 This id should be used in the Device ID field of this node.

+### Leakbot Water Usage

+Get the water usage data of a Leakbot device.

+#### Inputs

+The node disrespects any input.
+It will only serve as a trigger to get the status of the device.

+#### Outputs

+The node will output the water usage stats of the device of witch the id have been specified in the settings as a object.

+#### Details

+The id of the device needs to be provided.
+This can be found by using the List Leakbot Devices node.
+In the output of that node there will be a array of objects containing the devices.
+Each object will have a id property.
+This id should be used in the Device ID field of this node.

 ### Leakbot Credentials

 Stores the credentials for the Leakbot API.